CedricPump/suck/README.md

 This Mod should support to attach and detach an UGL.
 Because UGL is no attachment like a scope or a Bipod the whole Weapon has to be switched.
 Therefore only a limited range of weapons can be suported which have a UGL counterpart.
-A mapping of UGL model, base weapon and UGL Weapon is saved an action to attach/detach is shown when current Weapon ist supported.
+A mapping of UGL model, base weapon and UGL Weapon is saved an action to attach/detach is shown when current Weapon is supported.
-The UGL itself is represented by an dummy item, that is created on detach and needs to be present for attaching.
+The UGL itself is represented by a dummy item, that is created on detach and needs to be present for attaching.

 ### Components